wmahfoudh/archmallow/README.md

 # Archmallow
-This project is more about documenting the way I use Arch than any other consideration.
-A sort of n00bs guide.
-I use it to replicate the installation on other machines.
-The idea is to have the installation steps and personal customizations of i3 along with some troubleshooting I regularly face, all in one place.
-Please remember that Arch is a rolling release and so, the primary source for Arch related matters is the Arch wiki.
-Some customizations are hardware agnostic, others are matters of taste.
-Otherwise, if some information provided here could be of any help that would be great!
+This is a personal project aiming to document and record repetitive tasks I perform whenever installing Arch on a new machine including i3 custimizations.
+Some of these customizations are hardware agnostic, others are matters of taste.
+Otherwise, if any information provided here could be of any help that would be great!
 # Installation
 1. [Arch Linux install](./docs/arch-install.md)
 2. [Creating a new user](./docs/new-user.md)